The heat kernel on curvilinear polygonal domains in surfaces

 We obtain a similar result for the Robin boundary condition.
 Recall the Robin boundary condition is,

 Above, $\frac{\pa u}{\pa \nu}$ is the \em inward \em pointing unit normal, as in \eqref{eq:robinbc}.

-\begin{theorem} Let $\Sigma$ be a surface with at least one corner with interior angle not equal to $\pi$ with the Robin boundary condition as above, with constant Robin parameter.
-Let $\Omega$ be a smoothly bounded surface $\Omega$ with $\chi(\Omega) \leq \chi(\Sigma)$.
-Assume that $\Omega$ has either Dirichlet, Neumann, or Robin boundary condition with the same Robin parameter as $\Sigma$.
-Then $\Sigma$ and $\Omega$ are not isospectral. \end{theorem} \begin{proof} We have for $\Sigma$,
+\begin{theorem} Let $\Sigma$ be a surface with at least one vertex with interior angle not equal to $\pi$ with the Robin boundary condition as above, with constant Robin parameter.
+Let $\Omega$ be a smoothly bounded surface with $\chi(\Omega) \leq \chi(\Sigma)$.
+Assume the same Robin boundary condition on $\pa \Omega$.
+Then $\Sigma$ and $\Omega$ are not isospectral. \end{theorem} \begin{proof}

-Above, $|\pa \Sigma|$ is the length of the boundary of $\Sigma$, $n$ is the number of corners, and $\alpha_j$ is the interior angle at the $j^{th}$ corner.
-If $\Omega$ has the Dirichlet or Neumann boundary condition, then